JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 }
 ```

-As for the custom outputs, the dependencies (CSS and JavaScript binding) can piggy back on the generated HTML.
+As for the custom outputs, the dependencies\index{dependency} (CSS and JavaScript binding) can piggy back on the generated HTML.

 ```r
 # app.R